adamhooper/js-uglydb/README.md

 UglyDB
 ======

-UglyDB makes your [JSON](http://www.json.org/) table data small by normalizing it and truncating floats.
+UglyDB makes your tabular [JSON](http://www.json.org/) data smaller by normalizing it.

 What kind of data does it handle?
 ---------------------------------